 The types of remote monitoring systems that can be used by caregivers of elderly parents range from full house sensors to wearables.

 Most come with Alexa enabled features as well as smart phone apps.
-These give the caregiver an easy way to monitor their senior loved ones.
+These give the caregiver a simple way to monitor their senior loved ones.

 There are also monitors for people with dementia or Alzheimer’s.